Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Once you return home, follow the instructions you have been given for caring for yourself.
 These include:

-Take all medications as directed.
-You will be given medication to help prevent infection.
-If you had an allogeneic transplant, you will take medication to prevent graft-versus-host disease (GVHD).
+Take all medicines as directed.
+You will be given medicine to help prevent infection.
+If you had an allogeneic transplant, you will take medicine to prevent graft-versus-host disease (GVHD).
 This is a reaction between the donor stem cells and your body.
-These medications may be required for up to 1 year.
+These medicines may be needed for up to 1 year.

 Care for your central line as instructed.
 Proper care helps prevent serious infection.
 Avoid swimming and hot tubs while you still have your central line.